A globally competitive defence industry

 • Trusted Autonomous Systems (TAS): Australia’s first Defence Cooperative Research Centre.

-• Security & Defence PLuS: an academic research and educational collaboration between the University of NSW (UNSW), King’s College London and Arizona State University (ASU).
-It is aimed at advancing the AUKUS agreement between Australia, the United Kingdom and the United States of America.
+• Security & Defence PLuS: an academic research and educational collaboration between the UNSW, King’s College London and Arizona State University (ASU).
+It advances research aligned with the AUKUS Partnership between Australia, the United Kingdom and the United States of America.